Mariam1341/CORELIA-JAVA-INTERN/README.md

 ---

+### 📚 Week 4 - Book & Author Management API (Spring Boot + JPA + DTOs)

+This week I built a Book and Author Management System using Spring Boot, JPA, and MapStruct.
+The goal was to dive deeper into entity relationships and practice mapping between entities and DTOs.

+### ✅ Features:
+- Add new books with associated authors
+- View all books (with author names)
+- Get book by ID
+- Update book info
+- Delete book
+- Manage authors and their books
+- DTO mapping using MapStruct

+### 🛠️ Technologies:
+- Java
+- Spring Boot
+- Spring Data JPA
+- MySQL
+- MapStruct
+- Lombok
+- Swagger

+### 🧠 Key Learnings:
+- Many-to-One & One-to-Many relationships with JPA
+- How to use DTOs to clean up responses and requests
+- Custom mapping logic using @Named in MapStruct
+- Using @ComponentModel("spring") to integrate MapStruct with Spring

+---

 ## 🎬 Demo Videos

 You can find short demo clips for each project in the `demo/` folder or linked below: